MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 ## My trigger is firing for old events

-There are two types of triggers&mdash;polling triggers or Webhook triggers.
+There are two types of triggers&mdash;polling triggers and Webhook triggers.

 If you turned off your flow and then turned it back on, depending on your trigger type, your old triggers may be processed.